DeSmart/queuejs/README.md

 }))
 ```

-Waites for job to finish and removes it from queue.
+Waits for job to finish and removes it from queue.
 If job failed it will be released back to queue.
 This will works only when **job handler returns a Promise**.

 Job is released with exponential delay.
 After first attempt it will be released without a delay, with second attempt it will be delayed by 5 seconds, later by 15 seconds and so on..
 By defualt, after multiple fails, job will be delayed by 6 hours.